Tetsuo-4O/Sensor-Log-Analyzer/README.md

   Branch created to store contribution and document changes/revisions made to accomodate GPS module integration.
 All changes noted in relevant code sections; feel free to change, update, or recommend changes/fixes.

-  This repo contains EVERYTHING neccesarry to run and test our sensor log analyzer menu alongside trip report option 3.
+  This repo contains EVERYTHING necessarry to run and test our sensor log analyzer menu alongside trip report option 3.
 It compiles like this:

 -> gcc MenuDraft2.c gpsmainparse.c gpsstats.c gpsexport.c -o sensorlog -lm
 Run the program like this: